-Other financial assets at amortized cost includes other receivables, time deposits and other financial assets.
+Other financial assets at amortized cost includes other receivables and time deposits.
 All of these financial assets are considered to have low risk, and thus, the impairment provision recognized during the period was limited to 12 months expected losses.
-The Group has no loss allowance provisionFor the years ended December 31, 2023 and 2022.
+The Company has no loss allowance provision for the years ended December 31, 2024 and 2023.